 As varied and multi-functional as our modern gas fireplace lines are, we recognize that today’s housing needs require a wider range of options than ever before.

 For example, if there are physical limitations that prevent venting, we offer our G Series customizable vent-free burner.
 If there’s an existing wood-burning fireplace, our gas stone sets provide a simple and elegant option.

 Our Evonic Fires line of electric fireplaces provide a groundbreaking flame pictures and one log set standard.

 And finally, If the interior space is limited and an outdoor living space is available, we have a full line of modern outdoor fireplaces, providing the same incredibly natural flame picture and Ceramic Logs or Fire Glass as our interior fireplaces.

 As important as it is to us to help educate consumers about these choices, we recognize that it’s equally important to help architects, interior designers, and other building professionals wade through a sea of information (unfortunately, not always accurate) and make informed decisions to benefit their clients.

 They are, after all, the professionals on the front line of the downsizing frontier.
-As industry websites like ArchDaily, Dwell, and architecture2b is happy to remind them with a never-ending stream of articles, the world is changing rapidly and living spaces with it.
+As industry websites like ArchDaily and Dwell are happy to remind them with a never-ending stream of articles, the world is changing rapidly and living spaces with it.